 The beginnings of Norwegian Cruise Line were a little like a coincidence.
 As Klosters Rederi, the Norwegian company wanted to start up a cruise and ferryservice between the south of England to Gibraltar and the south of Spain in the middle of the 1960's.
 Spain became a little more popular as a country for holidays and it would also be a direct link from England to the English colony of Gibraltar.
 But Kloster suffered severe problems, when he had launched the ship that was built under the name Sunward.
 Spain, a fascist country headed by General Franco, closed the border between Spain and Gibraltar so Kloster was unable to sail the route.

 Louis Aura is seen sailing past the Velsen ferry at the Northsea Canal passage from Amsterdam to the sea.
 Built in 1968, she is an early example of a ship designed for the Caribbean cruisetrade.
-This picture is dated the 12th of july 2014, clearly in the last years of her services.
-She also is one of the last classic cruiseships still in normal cruiseservice.
+This picture is dated the 12th of july 2014, in the last years of her services.
+She also was one of the last classic cruiseships still in normal cruiseservice.

 At the other end of the world, there was another problem.
 A man named Ted Arison had a service between Miami and several Caribbean ports with a chartered ship from Pan American Cruises that was owned by Edward Stephan, later chairman of Royal Caribbean Cruise Lines.
 Pan American was declared bankrupt, so Arison had a route but no ship.
 Ed Stephan made contact with Kloster, but they did not agree on terms.
 Instead, Kloster and Arison teamed up and created Norwegian Caribbean Lines, in which Kloster provided the ship and Arison took care of the passengers.
 On the 16th of december 1966, Sunward sailed her first cruise, by many named the start of the big Caribbean cruise trade.
 She was a big success, so a second ship was ordered from the West-German AG Weser Werk Seebeck werft at Bremerhaven.
 This ship also was designed like the Sunward, so it was still a car ferry with room for 220 cars.
 It seemed that the early NCL could have been a short venue when things didn't go as they did and the ships could still be used as ferries after the collapse of Caribbean cruising.
 As we all know, Caribbean cruising boomed in the early 1970's so a thirth ship was ordered to the same design, but she had lost the cardeck in total.

 At the 18th of june 2015, Louis Aura had already lost her Louis Cruise Lines name at her sides, sailing in charter for Rivages du Monde.
-Although she is now seen as a ship of Celestyal Cruises, she will probably not be renamed as such.

 The second ship was launched under the name of Starward when at the 27th of april 1968 the aft part of the ship was launched.
 An aft part is not enough, so the rest of the ship joined and at the 21st of june the total ship floated out.
 She had been built under yardnumber 935 and joined Sunward in Caribbean cruiseservice out of Miami.
 At the time, Miami still was a small port mostly known for its crime and drugrunners, but thanks to the growing cruise-industry, the town grew and is nowadays the cruisecapital of North America and the Caribbean.
 Starward measured 12.949 tons and she was 160,13 meters long and 22,81 meters wide.
 Next to the cardeck for 220 cars, the ship couls sail with up to 540 passengers and 225 crewmembers.
 The ship was driven by two propellers powered by two 16-cylinder diesel engines designed by MAN.
 She was delivered to Norwegian Caribbean Lines at the 29th of november 1968 and at the 21st of december she started her first cruise.
 At the thirth of january 1970, the thirth ship and the first true cruiseship built for Caribbean cruising came into service as Skyward and Norwegian Caribbean Lines prosperred.
 Soon, other companies followed to the likes of Royal Caribbean Cruise Lines, the new toy of Edward Stephan, Royal Viking Line and Carnival Cruise Lines, started up by Arison after a disagreement with Kloster.
 His first ship Mardi Gras went onto the rocks during her first cruise and all others laughed.
 That was then...